-We have listed below a few of the questions we are often asked about baptisms at St Johns Church.
+Listed below are a few of the questions we are often asked about baptisms at St John the Baptist Church.

 Q: What exactly is Baptism?

 A: Baptism or christening marks the beginning of a journey with God which continues for the rest of our lives.
 This first step is a response to God’s love.
 It is also a celebration, a time to come together with family and friends; remembering that your child is loved by God, is part of a wider community and has a place with God’s people.